tiltowait/inconnu/docs/additional-commands.md

 Each command below is a "slash" or "application" command.
 As you type, Discord will automatically show a list of matching commands above your textbox, which you can tap or click to perform.

+## Mending Damage

+To mend Superficial damage, simply type `/mend` `[character]`.
+This will mend the appropriate amount of damage based on your Blood Potency (using the V5 Companion errata) and perform a Rouse check.

 ## Rouse Checks

 **Inconnu** can perform basic Rouse checks.
 Additionally, **Inconnu** will automatically increase the indicated character's Hunger rating if the rouse is a failure.